Cheapest car insurance in Oklahoma for a bad driving record

 Cheapest car insurance in Oklahoma with bad credit

-The cheapest Oklahoma insurer for bad credit is Progressive, with rates averaging $2,007 or $167.
+Based on our research, Progressive is the cheapest car insurance company for drivers with poor credit, averaging $2,007 or $167.
 Fortunately, drivers with bad credit can still find affordable auto insurance.

-Check out the table below to see how your credit score affects Oklahoma car insurance.
+Check the table below to see how your credit score affects Oklahoma car insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit